PhoenixTales/www.gothicarchive.org/CONTRIBUTING.md

 We use it, because it is supported out-of-the-box by Jekyll, which is supported out-of-the-box by GitHub Pages.
 In this language, every line of code has to be surrounded with `{ % -` and `- % }` (but without spaces between these symbols).
 To make reading easier, we put both start and end at the end of the lines.
-GitHub uses rather old version of this language.
+GitHub uses a rather old version of this language.
 Not all the features of it work.